 Keep functions short.
 The average function should fit on an 80x25 terminal.
 If a function is larger than this, its purpose is probably not clear enough anyway; split it up into multiple smaller, better-defined functions.

 Turn on your compiler's warnings if you haven't already and carefully examine any warnings reported by the compiler.
 Don't rush to insert a quick fix; the warning might be indicative of a deeper problem.
 For example, don't throw in random casts to appease the compiler.
-Consider using a lint-like program as well.
+Consider using a lint

 int *x; /* good */